censortracker/censortracker/README.md

 License
 =======

-Censor Tracker is licensed under the MIT License.
+CensorTracker is licensed under the MIT License.
 See [LICENSE] for more information.

   [DPI]: https://en.wikipedia.org/wiki/Deep_packet_inspection